 Spanning the Canadian side of the Wrangell St. Elias mountain range, Kluane is a testament to the untamed beauty of the Yukon.

-While a comprehensive exploration would require either a flight or a challenging hike, the views from the Alaska Highway provided us with a generous glimpse into its pristine landscapes.
+While a comprehensive exploration would require either a flight or a challenging hike, the Alaska Highway's views gave us a generous glimpse into its pristine landscapes.

 These moments of natural beauty and serenity, captured in snapshots of our adventure, were among the highlights of our trip.
 A particular favorite was our rental SUV set against the picturesque backdrop of Kluane Lake.